defcast/defcast.github.io/_posts/2017-12-28-task-management-suite.markdown

 In the screenshot above there is a project called `Google Shaka Player`.
 Within that project there is a list of tasks organized under custom categories.
 In this instance those categories are `Preliminary`, `Design`, and `Development`.

-In the paid version of [Asana] you are able add `custom fields` to your projects.
+In the paid version of [Asana] you are able to add `custom fields` to your projects.
 This is useful since it lets users to:

 - Add certain data to all the tasks in a project